 Through a series of in-depth interviews, Spillane shows that 62 of the 82 change leaders in the study population perceived the reform they led as related to structural rather than substantive pedagogy.
 In their view, the reform focused on using demonstrations, changing the structure of group work in mathematics classes, and more frequent use of examples of mathematical problems relevant to daily life.
 But these strategies preserved old conceptions of mathematics instruction, such as transmitting procedural knowledge, rather than bringing about a new type of learning focused on deep understanding of mathematical principles.
 These leaders drew on their previous knowledge and concepts regarding the goals of mathematics instruction as an interpretative framework through which they understood the reform.
-Innovations in the structure of teaching (such as group work, demonstrations, or work on mathematical communication), were perceived as ends to themselves rather than as vehicles designed to create a fundamental change in the class discourse and lead to new understandings of mathematical knowledge,.
+Innovations in the structure of teaching (such as group work, demonstrations, or work on mathematical communication), were perceived as ends to themselves rather than as vehicles designed to create a fundamental change in the class discourse and lead to new understandings of mathematical knowledge.
 Although changes in structural pedagogy do have the potential to influence substantive pedagogy, this potential was not realized, and substantive pedagogy remained untouched.

 Lost Substantive Pedagogy in the initial stages of a National ICT Program in Israel

-Implementation of a new national information communications technologies (ICT) program was one of the goals for the educational system in Israel during Gideon Sa'ar's term as Minister of Education (2009-2013).
+Implementation of a new national Information Communications Technologies (ICT) program was one of the goals for the educational system in Israel during Gideon Sa'ar's term as Minister of Education (2009-2013).
 As explained previously, use of ICT in schools can bring about a change in substantive pedagogy.
 For example, computerized animations and simulations may help improve understanding.
-Interactive software can increase students’ motivation and enable them to construct knowledge in an independent way. .
+Interactive software can increase students’ motivation and enable them to construct knowledge in an independent way.
 Real-time tracking of each student's progress and providing instant feedback can facilitate personalized instruction.
 Searching the Internet calls for establishing connections with the real world outside school, which can make learning more relevant.

 However, substantive changes do not occur incidentally, as by-products of technological changes at the administrative and structural levels.
-We need to define them as central and explicit goals, and to focus much of our implementation efforts and attention on bringing them about.
+We need to define them as central and explicit goals, and to focus much of our implementation efforts and attention to bringing them about.
 Use of ICT is not a sufficient condition, and not even a necessary condition, for realizing a change in substantive pedagogy.
 Moreover, previous experiences from similar ICT programs in Israel and other countries has shown that new technologies alone are insufficient to improve learning and instruction.
-To achieve such improvement, it is necessary that teachers will be able to fulfil the pedagogical potential embedded in the new technological means.
+To achieve such improvement, it is necessary that teachers will be able to fulfill the pedagogical potential embedded in the new technological means.
 There is little value in upgrading the technology unless there is a corresponding upgrading of the pedagogy (Salomon, 2000).
 The success of an ICT program should not be measured mainly by the number of teachers and students using it (a change in structural pedagogy), but more importantly by the quality of learning and instruction it produces (i.e., measures addressing the level of substantive pedagogy).
-In a study examining these issues, I asked the following research question: in the early years of its implementation, did this Israeli National ICT program address aspects of substantive pedagogy?
+In a study examining these issues, I asked the following research question: in the early years of its implementation, did this Israeli national ICT program address aspects of substantive pedagogy?